overture-stack/lyric/README.md

 ## Documentation

-- **[Developer Documentation](https://docs.overture.bio/develop/Lyric/overview):** Technical resources for developers working with or contributing to the project, located in the `/docs` folder and from our [developer docs website](https://docs.overture.bio/develop/Lyric/overview).
+- **[Developer Documentation](https://docs.overture.bio/develop/Lyric/overview):** Technical resources for developers working with or contributing to the project.
+This content can also be read and updated within the `/docs` folder of this repository.

 ## Support & Contributions